mavera12/EHR/Records.md

 ### Synthea Record
 The class for the Synthea patient record can be found in `src/main/java/org/mitre/synthea/world/concepts/HealthRecord.java`.

-* `@patient_info` - an attributes hash that contains keys `:deathdate` and `:expired` to track if the patient is dead and the time of death
+At a high level, the record is structured as follows:

+ - death (date of death)
+ - encounters
+    - observations
+    - reports
+    - conditions
+    - allergies
+    - procedures
+    - immunizations
+    - medications
+    - careplans
+    - claim
+ - present

-* `@present` - a hash that references condition or procedure resource hashes.
-For example, `@present[:diabetes]` yields the hash corresponding to diabetes in `@conditions`.
-This hash allows for easy lookup to determine if a patient has a certain condition, as well as modification of the condition.
+Note: `present` is a map that references active condition or procedures.
+This map allows for easy lookup to determine if a patient has a certain condition, as well as modification of the condition.
 Procedures and conditions are being tracked by this hash.

-The following are arrays of hashes where each hash contains information on a single instance of its resource
-* `@encounters` - Each hash is an encounter
-* `@observations` - Each hash is an observation or diagnostic report
-* `@conditions` - Each hash is a condition
-* `@procedures` - Each hash is a procedure
-* `@immunizations` - Each hash is an immunization
-* `@careplans` - Each hash is a care plan
-* `@medications` - Each hash is a medication order (aka prescription)

 The resources appended to these arrays should be appended throughout the patient generation process, such that the array contents are always sorted in chronological order.

-**An important note: the record and arrays itself should NOT be manipulated directly.
+**An important note: the record and arrays should NOT be manipulated directly.
 When writing to the record, use the record functions provided.**

 ### FHIR Record